craigbuckler/progressive-image.js/README.md

 * supports any image type (JPEG photographs are most appropriate)
 * supports responsive images (`srcset` and `sizes` attributes)
 * supports CSS background images
+* supports native lazy loading and aspect ratios
-* small: 1,350 bytes of JavaScript, 440 bytes of CSS (minified)
+* small: 1,322 bytes of JavaScript, 408 bytes of CSS (minified)
 * any CSS reveal effect can be applied
 * no external dependencies - works with any framework
 * makes up to three attempts if images fail to download